Dan Brady (Illinois politician)

-Dan Brady (born July 4, 1961) is the mayor of Bloomington, Illinois and a former Republican member of the Illinois House of Representatives from 2001 to 2023.
-He represented the 105th and 88th Districts.
+Dan Brady (born July 4, 1961) is an American politician serving as the mayor of Bloomington, Illinois.
+He is a former Republican member of the Illinois House of Representatives from 2001 to 2023, representing the 105th and 88th Districts.
+Brady also served as the McLean County Coroner from 1992 to 2000.

-Dan Brady was the Republican Nominee for Illinois Secretary of State in 2022, losing by 10.7%.
+In 2022, Dan Brady was the Republican candidate for Illinois Secretary of State.
+Brady's campaign suffered from a 10-1 fundraising disadvantage and a lack of influential endorsements.
+Brady was defeated by Democratic candidate Alexi Giannoulias, receiving 43.6% of the vote.

-Brady ran for Mayor of Bloomington, Illinois in 2025, against Incumbent Mayor Mboka Mwilambwe and current council member Cody Hendricks.
-Brady won the mayoral race with 48% of the vote to Mwilambwe's 19% and Hendricks's 33%.
+In 2024, Brady announced his candidacy for Mayor of Bloomington, becoming the first to challenge incumbent Mayor Mboka Mwilambwe in the 2025 municipal election.
+Brady's campaign focused primarily on public safety, water improvements, and his prior leadership in the General Assembly.
+Brady was elected with 47.7% of votes cast, soundly defeating teacher and Bloomington city council member Cody Hendricks (33.4%) and Mwilambwe (19.9%).

 Early career

 Brady was born in Bloomington on July 4, 1961.
 He attended Southern Illinois University Carbondale for his Associates Degree and St. Ambrose University for his Bachelors.
 He is a funeral home operator by profession.
 In 1992, Brady was elected McLean County Coroner, a position he was later elected to again in 1996.

 Illinois House of Representatives

 In 2000, Bill Brady vacated his State House seat to run for Congress in Illinois's 15th congressional district.
 Dan Brady defeated Bill Brady's brother Ed Brady in the Republican primary for the 88th district.
 Brady defeated Democratic candidate John Owen in the general election.

 As part of the 2011 decennial reapportionment process, Brady was drawn into the 105th district which he represented from 2013 to 2023.

-Brady currently serves as Deputy Minority Leader, a position he has held since 2017.
-While in the House, Brady has cosponsored several pieces of legislation such as IL HB0642, which establishes term limits for all leadership positions in the general assembly.
+Brady served as Deputy Minority Leader, a position he held from 2017 to 2023.
+While in the House, Brady cosponsored several pieces of legislation such as IL HB0642, which establishes term limits for all leadership positions in the general assembly.

-As of July 3, 2022, Representative Brady is a member of the following Illinois House committees:
+Representative Brady was a member of the following Illinois House committees: